GreenBlackSky/flask_stuff/README.md

 * method_view - using flask MethodView to separete processing requests of different types
 * ajax - use javascript to pass data between server and web-page
 * sse - connect web page and server with Flask-SSE
-* vue - handling frontend with vue
-* docker - packing app into docker containers
-* kubenetes - clustring app and all services in containers

 * pgbouncer - optimizing requests to postgresql with pgbouncer
 * celery - using celery to queue tasks